Skip to content

 animals chinese characters

-A good tip for beginners: if you ever see this radical but you aren’t familiar with the character, it may well be some sort of animal!
+This radical originates from 犬 (quǎn), meaning “dog.”
+It is almost always used to denote an animal or beast.
+A helpful tip for beginners: if you see this radical but aren’t familiar with the character, it likely represents some kind of animal.

 Online Chinese Tutors